shepkeira/LIMS/README.md

 This is required to persist data from the database in the repository.
 This will export the data as a backup file that will be used to initialize the database next time the container is built. **When pulling updates with a new database backup, you must rebuild the container.**

 To create a database backup, simply run the following command while the container is running: `docker exec -it lims_web_server python manage.py dumpdata -o datadump.json` (this command also assumes the current directory is /LIMS_IMAGE)

+## Linting and Comments

+We have done our best to leave explanitory comments throughout the code.
+We have linted the code to the best of our ability using pylint